mohiljainmj/jain-portfolio/page3.md

 5. This can also be achieved by using a Pie Chart where instead of classifying it by categories (Death, Confirmed, Recovered, In Treatment) we can classify it on the basis of months (January, February, March).
 6. Lastly, I will specify the absolute value for each category so that the audience has a clearer picture.

-# Wireframe
+# Step three: wireframe a solution

 I created an initital wireframe of my solution, which was a simple pen and paper sketch, as shown below
 ![alt text](https://github.com/mohiljainmj/jain-portfolio/blob/main/WireFrame_1.jpeg?raw=true)

 # Step four: Test the solution

+After I finished making the wireframes, I got a feedback from two people - User 1 and User 2 and gained invaluable feedback.

 User 1 -

+- Can you tell me what you think this is?
+- COVID 19 Dashboard

+- Can you describe to me what this is telling you?
+- It is telling me about the number of covid cases in the first three months of the pandemic.

+- Is there anything you find surprising or confusing?
+- The graph does not talk about the location.

+- Who do you think is the intended audience for this?
+- Everyone

+- Is there anything you would change or do differently?
-1. Update the labels of the graphs.
+- Update the titles of the graphs as they sound similar to one another.
-2. Change the name of the dashboard.
+- Update the name of the dashboard.
-3. If we can change the bar chart colors and add different colors for different types of cases.
-Blue color looks neutral.
+- Instead of keeping blue, add different colors for different types of cases.
+As the color blue looks neutral.
-4. The graph does not talk about the location.
-5. Add numbers at the end of each bar.
+- Add total number of cases for each category at the end of each bar.

 User 2 -

+- Can you tell me what you think this is?
+- COVID 19 Dashboard

+- Can you describe to me what this is telling you?
+- It is telling me about the number of COVID 19 cases in the first three months of the pandemic.

+- Is there anything you find surprising or confusing?
-1. Rearrange the graphs.
+- The arrangement of the graphs.

-2. Add Active Cases and Recovered Cases widget.
+- Who do you think is the intended audience for this?
+- Healthcare workers, researchers and general population.

+- Is there anything you would change or do differently?
+- I would rearrange the graphs.
+Displaying Confirmed, In Treatment, Recovered and Death.
+- I would add active cases and recovered cases widgets.
-3. Provide a legend for the color used.
+- I would provide a legend for the blue color used.
-4. Titles need to be aligned with what is being displayed.
+- Chart titles need to be aligned with what is being displayed.

 # Step five: Build your solution